vuthy55/studio/src/SYNC_ONLINE_CHANGELOG.md

 - **`[IMPROVEMENT]`** Implemented an intelligent redirection flow for new users signing up via a Sync Room invite.
 The `signUpUser` server action now inspects the room's status during sign-up.
 New users are only redirected into the room if it is currently active; otherwise, they are safely routed to their profile page, preventing any potential client-side permission errors and creating a more logical user experience.

 ### Fixed
+- **`[FIX]`** Resolved a major performance bottleneck in the Common Room that caused slow load times, especially as the number of "Vibes" grew.
+The root cause was an N+1 query problem where the app made a separate database call for every Vibe to fetch its upcoming meetups.
+The definitive fix involved a two-part strategy:
+    1.  **Resilient Server-Side Query:** The data-fetching logic was re-architected to first attempt a high-performance `collectionGroup` query to get all meetups in a single call.
+Crucially, this is wrapped in a `try...catch` block.
+If the required database index is not yet ready, the system automatically falls back to the slower, but reliable, per-Vibe fetching method, ensuring the page always loads.
+    2.  **Client-Side Caching:** Implemented a browser-side caching layer using IndexedDB.
+The app now instantly loads data from the cache on repeat visits for a significantly faster user experience, while fetching fresh data in the background.
 - **`[FIX]`** Resolved a `TypeError: settings.tabManager._initialize is not a function` build error caused by an incorrect Firebase cache initialization.
 Replaced the deprecated `enableIndexedDbPersistence()` function with the modern `initializeFirestore()` and `persistentSingleTabManager`, ensuring the app builds correctly and uses the latest Firebase v11 API for offline data caching.
 - **`[FIX]`** Resolved a persistent and critical `npm ERESOLVE` dependency conflict that blocked all builds and installations.
 The root cause was an inability for `npm` to find a compatible version of key packages like `genkit` and `undici` that satisfied all peer dependency requirements throughout the complex dependency tree.
 This was exacerbated by transient dependencies (dependencies of dependencies) requesting non-existent or conflicting versions.
     - **Initial Problem:** Using caret (`^`) versioning for packages allowed `npm` to install newer minor versions, but this flexibility led to dependency tree conflicts where sub-dependencies had incompatible requirements.